meatqueen/1701QCA-Assessment2/index.md

 Although I had a clear image of the walking cycle from the robot fossil, life reference is still relevant.
 [This monitor lizard video](https://www.youtube.com/watch?v=t9z80QzM1xE) shows how exaggerated those positions of the head, neck and legs are.
 Just like the robot fossil, it moves by picking up diagonally opposite legs (back right, front left) and at the same time pushing off with the other two making that are making contact.

 This is in contrast to the walking cycle of mammals, who’s legs are angled underneath the hips rather than out (splayed).
 It is typical for mammals to walk (although there are other gaits) by picking up legs sequentially.
 Even if multiple legs may be off the ground at the same time, they are not moved together (back right, front right, back left, front left).
-This is difficult to describe, but is evidence in this [video of a dog walking]( https://www.youtube.com/watch?v=3Af2GDhRafQ).
+This is difficult to describe, but is evident in this [video of a dog walking]( https://www.youtube.com/watch?v=3Af2GDhRafQ).

 This is important as a backup walk cycle in case it is necessary for only one side to be airborne at a time and still look natural.